Pro-YY/pro-yy.github.io/source/_posts/2018-10-22-compiling-kernel-with-kali-linux.markdown

 ```

 ## Build the Kernel
 Once configured, we can **make** the kernel.
-Rather than invoking **make deb-pkg** as the official doc suggested, we use **make bindeb-pkg** here, which will not generate debian source package, or invoke **make clean**.
+Rather than invoking **make deb-pkg** as the official doc suggested, we use **make bindeb-pkg** here, which will not generate Debian source package, or invoke **make clean**.
 ```
 time make -j4 bindeb-pkg LOCALVERSION=-custom KDEB_PKGVERSION=$(make kernelversion)-$(date +%Y%m%d)
 ```
-After a while, we get folowing package in the parent directory
+After a while, we get following package in the parent directory
 ```
 linux-headers-4.18.10-custom_4.18.10-20181021_amd64.deb   # headers
 linux-image-4.18.10-custom_4.18.10-20181021_amd64.deb     # kernel image